 - 14.1.
 Wastewater and Drum Operators will be provided with spill response training to ensure they can safely clean up and dispose of any chemical spills that may occur. - 14.2.
 All workplace participants will be provided with training during the induction on how to report any hazardous spills and complete an Incident Report and Investigation Form.
 Refresher training will be provided annually to ensure workplace participants are aware of their responsibility to report any emergency hazardous materials and wastewater pollutant spills. - 14.3.
 Training records for all workplace participants shall be maintained by the WHS department. - 14.4.
-The Department Supervisors or delegate will conduct a training needs analysis on an annual basis to determine training requirements and will be discussed with the General Manager.
+A training needs analysis program is implemented.
+All training is coordinated by the training officer in conjunction with the department representatives.